neo4j-field/neo4j_workshop_aura/README.md

        }
      ```

-### Creating/Cloning new instances
+### Task Execution
-5. Open the terminal and run the below command
+5. Open the terminal and run the below command for any supported task.
+Please make sure you have updated the required parameters under the task in `config.json`

    ```shell
    % python /path_to_folder/main.py <tenant_id> <client Id> <client secret> <task> --output /path_to_folder/csvfile.csv